opsmatic/talks/notfornumbers/01main.md

 # Drift is meaningless without a baseline

 .notes Fortunately, baselines are all around you.
 The roles/clusters/runlists in your CM tool.
-"How things were yesterday." _TODO_ expand
+Nodes with the same classification should be configured similarly \- pretty good rule to go by.
+Another form of a baseline is, "How things were yesterday."
+If things were fine yesterday and are broken today, yesterday is your baseline.

 <!SLIDE bullets>
 # Drift is meaningless without context